 I’m sure you’ve heard the terms disc herniation, pinched nerve, bulging disc, disc prolapse, ruptured disc or slipped disc.
 These common phrases are used to describe disc injuries.
 Chances are if you’re suffering a spinal disc injury then you’re experiencing burning, shooting or aching pain accompanied with numbness, tingling and muscle weakness.
-Characteristic signs of a disc injury include abnormal posture (referred to as antalgic posture), altered walking pattern, reduced movement and general stiffness.
+Characteristic signs of a lower back disc injury include abnormal posture (referred to as antalgic posture), altered walking pattern, reduced movement and general stiffness.
 Disc injuries may cause nerve root entrapment.
-Nerve root entrapment is when a disc directly presses upon the nerve that is in close proximity to it.
+Nerve root entrapment is when a disc directly presses on a nerve.
 These types of problems can occur anywhere in the spine however are most commonly experienced in the lower neck and lower back.

 Why Do We Need Spinal Discs?

 The interveterbral disc is responsible for acting as a shock absorber for the spine.
-Each disc also allows the spine mobility and flexibility to bend.
+Each disc allows the spine mobility and flexibility to bend.
 There are a total of 23 discs that separate each vertebrae of the spinal column except for between the top two bones in the neck.
-Each disc is divided into two components.
-These components are a soft spongy inner (nucleus pulposes) and hard outer (annulus fibrosis) layer.
+Each disc is divided into two components, a soft spongy inner (nucleus pulposes) and hard outer (annulus fibrosis) layer.
 Damage to either of these layers can contribute to pain in any area of the spine.
-When we are born each disc has a relatively high water content which decreases as we age leading to a more rigid, firm and less flexible disc.
-This process leads to disc degeneration.
+At birth each disc has a high water content which decreases as we get older.
+This leads to a more rigid, firm and less flexible disc.
+This process contributes to the development of disc degeneration.
 Disc degeneration can be prevented through proper exercise, nutrition as well as other strategies to look after your spine such as Chiropractic care.

 - Neck pain & stiffness

 - Buttock, thigh, leg & foot pain

 - Pain that worsens when bending, lifting or straining